Directed By: Charles Bail

 Trivia 2: Courteney Cox, Helen Hunt, and Mariska Hargitay were all considered for the lead female role that ultimately went to Janet Julian

 It’s tempting to use words like “ridiculous” and “far-fetched” to describe Choke Canyon (aka On Dangerous Ground), a 1986 sci-fi / action flick directed by Charles Bail.
 To dismiss it as such, though, would be missing the point entirely.
-Choke Canyon may be ludicrous and absurd, but you’ll be having too much fun to even care.
+Choke Canyon may be absurd, but you’ll be having too much fun to even care.

-With Haley’s Comet a week or so away, Lowell decides to take matters into his own hands, and launches a one-man crusade against the Pilgrim Corporation’s Choke Canyon facility, destroying equipment and planting explosives in every corner of the compound.
-Lowell tells Pilgrim, in no uncertain terms, that he won’t end the reign of terror until his lab is rebuilt and his equipment replaced.
-To the company’s surprise, Lowell proves himself a formidable adversary, and not even “The Captain” (Bo Svenson), Pilgrim’s favorite hired gun, can convince the gung-ho physicist to leave the canyon.
+Lowell tells Pilgrim, in no uncertain terms, that he won’t end this reign of terror until his lab is rebuilt and equipment replaced.
+To the company’s surprise, Lowell proves a formidable adversary, and not even “The Captain” (Bo Svenson), Pilgrim’s favorite hired gun, can convince the gung-ho physicist to leave the canyon.

-Still, despite Lowell’s best efforts, the Pilgrim Corporation won’t yield to his demands.
+Despite Lowell’s best efforts, the Pilgrim Corporation won’t yield to his demands.
 That is, until the desperate scientist receives some help from an unlikely ally: John Pilgrim’s only daughter Vanessa (Janet Julian)!
-With her in his corner, Lowell has a fighting chance to get what he wants, but with Haley’s Comet drawing closer by the hour, his window of opportunity is closing… and fast!

-While watching Choke Canyon, you may find yourself asking a few questions, like “How does a physicist, who graduated from Harvard, transform so easily into an action hero?”, and “Is it really possible to wrap a large cable around an RV without drawing the attention of anyone inside it?”
-Take my advice: don’t bother looking for answers to these, or any other queries you may pose, because the movie won’t address a single one of them.
-Hell, Choke Canyon doesn’t even waste any time breaking down Lowell’s sound waves experiment, because ultimately it doesn’t give a damn about it; the clean energy project is nothing more than a device used to turn the film’s lead character into a badass wrecking machine, armed to the teeth with dynamite (where he got it, I have no idea) and with a talent for sneaking around in the dark without being seen (often right under the noses of Pilgrim’s inept guards).
+Take my advice: don’t bother looking for answers to these, or any other queries that may pop into your head, because the movie does not care about a single one of them.
+Hell, Choke Canyon doesn’t even waste time breaking down Lowell’s sound waves experiment because it's all smoke and mirrors.
+The clean energy project is simply a device to turn David Lowell into a badass wrecking machine, armed to the teeth with dynamite (where he got it, I have no idea) and with a talent for sneaking around undetected in the dark (often right under the noses of Pilgrim’s inept guards).

 No comments: